anandraja13/CarND-Capstone/README.md

 The capstone project for the final term of the Udacity self-driving car nanodegree is a system integration project that puts together perception, planning and control modules.
 The Robot Operating System (ROS) middleware is used as the platform for integration.

 ## Team: BluePillRedPill
 This project is a group effort - the 6 of us are part of the __BluePillRedPill__ team.
-The group effort was both rewarding.
+The group effort was both rewarding and challenging.
 While it was interesting to meet (virtually) with people from different parts of the world interested in self-driving cars, it was also challenging to maintain communication across different time zones.
 The team members are listed below:

 * __Team Lead:__ Swarooph Seshadri (swarooph.nirmal@gmail.com)
 * Anand Raja (araja@mathworks.com)